browserengineering/book/book/styles.md

 early days of the web,^[I'm talking Netscape 3.
 The late 1990s.] something like this was the *only* way.
-But honestly, it's a pain---you need to set a `style` attribute on each element, and if you change the style, that's a lot of attributes to edit.
+But honestly, it's a pain---you need to set a `style` attribute on each element, and if you redesign the page, that's a lot of attributes to edit.
 CSS\index{CSS}
 was invented to improve on this state of affairs:

 - One CSS file can consistently style many web pages at once.